 - Lamb chops

 They probably won’t get a whole lot of food actually into their mouths initially, but it’s more about them exploring and interacting with the foods and getting a feel for different textures and tastes.
 Remember that enjoying food is a sensory (and messy) experience.

-If you are introducing your baby to solid food through baby-led weaning, try not to limit their choices to “appropriate finger foods” suggests Mandy Sacher from Wholesome Child.
-There are many other ways that you can offer foods, where your baby will be able to learn how to self-feed.
-For example, you can offer porridge with some compote and make it thicker, offer bolognese over pasta shells so they can pick up and explore the shells covered in the nutritious sauce.
+If you are introducing your baby to solid food through baby-led weaning, try not to limit their choices to “appropriate finger foods”, suggests Mandy Sacher from Wholesome Child.
+There are many other ways that you can offer foods where your baby will be able to learn how to self-feed.
+For example, you can offer porridge with some compote and make it thicker or offer bolognese over pasta shells so they can pick up and explore the shells covered in the nutritious sauce.

 Purees and mashes

 Purees and mashes are vegetables and fruits that have been cooked or are ripe enough to mash or blend into a soft consistency.
-These can be served on their own, mixed together or mixed with rice cereal or breastmilk or formula.
+These can be served on their own, mixed together or mixed with rice cereal, breastmilk or formula.

 Some great first options for babies include:

 - sweet potato

 You can also give them plain or Greek yoghurt.

 Depending on your little one’s age or stage in their solid food journey, it can be a good idea to offer the same foods they are eating in sold form, for example, in a mashed texture; they can use food as a dipper (e.g. cracker dipped in the mash or with a spoon) – if you are concerned that they might not be getting their required nutritional intake.